 James B. Fulper and wife Sarah had been living in Franklin Township until Sarah died in 1895.
 Thereafter he rented the Sergeantsville farm until his aunt’s executor sold it to him.
 He remained there until 1913 when he sold the farm to Christian and Maria Jurgensen.
 Their son, Charles Jurgensen, who died in 2008, was a student of Delaware Township history who shared a great deal of information with me.

 The next two names on the route are “R. L. Abbott” and “James Carrel.”
-Researching their properties turned out to be a bigger project than I expected, so I am saving that story for the next post, which I hope will get published soon.
+Researching their properties turned out to be a bigger project than I expected, so I have saved them for the next post, “Route Not Taken, part four.”

 I had not gotten a copy of William Fulper’s will before publishing this article.
 What was stated in the will was that Fulper bequeathed to Elizabeth Dilts, wife of William M. Dilts all his “lands, tenements, hereditaments and real estate whatever.”
 He left sums of money to his sister Amy Rake, to Sarah Romine, wife of Asa Romine, and to Asher Fulper.
 He named William M. Dilts and Henry I. Quirk his executors, and his will was witnessed by Jacob L. Green and William J. Fulper.

 This was interesting to me because I did not know that Amy Rake was his sister.
 She was married to Jacob F. Rake, and was William’s only surviving sibling.
 Sarah Romine and Asher Fulper were children of William’s brother Peter Fulper and Jerusha Larew, both of whom (Peter and Jerusha) had long predeceased William Fulper, who was 92 when he died.